+District replacing employee training.

+an

-District c replacing employee training. costs an on Where a course attendee misses rostered shifts during the period of a course, the District may seek reimbursement for the costs incurred in covering the attendees normal rostered shifts.
+costs Where a course attendee misses rostered shifts during the period of a course, the District may seek reimbursement for the costs incurred in covering the attendees normal rostered shifts.

 Reimbursement to a District will only occur where the training course is included in the PDU or Regional Annual Training Plan, including provision of necessary budget for such reimbursement.

 Appropriate documentation is required from the District to request such reimbursement.

 Claims for reimbursement of costs must be submitted within 7 days of course completion to the appropriate Course Manager and on the correct form.
 Costs will be reimbursed at the rate per overtime shift worked to cover the course attendee.
 The applicable rate is as determined at the beginning of each financial year.

 The PDU or Regional Training may then authorise reimbursement to the cost centre of the attendees normal place of work.
 This will be done by journal entry.

+Amounts

-Amounts The following rates will apply.
+The following rates will apply.
 Rates quoted are not subject to tax deduction.
 Rates will he reviewed, but not necessarily increased, on an annual basis around the commencement of the business year.

+23 December 2009

+Entitlements, Processes & Authorisations when attending Fire Service Training Courses.